 Polycystic ovarian disorder or syndrome is a hormonal condition that affects every 1 out of 10 women.
 Women suffering from this condition have an imbalance in the hormones that control the egg release and ovulation process.
 As a result, there are chances of having irregular periods or even skipped periods that make it harder for them to get pregnant.
 Also, they produce higher than normal levels of male hormone known as androgen.
 The regularity of the menstrual cycle is disturbed and causes the development of multiple tiny cysts in the ovaries.

-Even though the symptoms vary from women to women, the most common noticeable symptoms include:
+Even though the symptoms vary from woman to woman, the most common noticeable symptoms include:

-As the periods are irregular, there is build-up of the uterine lining, which results in heavy bleeding during the onset of the cycle.
+- Heavy Bleeding – As the periods are irregular, there is a build-up of the uterine lining, which results in heavy bleeding during the onset of the cycle.